ElliotHardyCS/CyberSecurityPortfolio/8. University Projects/Year 1/Text Based Game/README.md

 **Additional features**
 ---
--Lockable doors (The entrance to a room is locked unless you have the specific key required. and once the key is obtained the door becomes unlocked and the route is then travelable, which I also included into my additional commands.)
+- Lockable doors (The entrance to a room is locked unless you have the specific key required. and once the key is obtained the door becomes unlocked and the route is then travelable, which I also included into my additional commands.)

 **Classes Required**
 ---